 European otter at a glance

 Colour/Appearance: A large semi-aquatic mustelid with long, thick tapering tail.
-Fur typically dark brown, appearing almost black in some individuals when wet.
-Large brown/black nose, small eyes, small rounded ears that only just protrude beyond fur, and webbed feet.
-Head broad and flat with long whiskers.
-Short legs give typical low-slung mustelid appearance.
+Fur is typically dark brown, appearing almost black in some individuals when wet.
+They have a large brown/black nose, small eyes, small rounded ears that only just protrude beyond fur, and webbed feet.
+The head is broad and flat with long whiskers.
+Short legs give the typical low-slung mustelid appearance.

 Distribution: Widespread throughout Britain, although patchily distributed in central and south-east England and parts of southern and central Scotland.
-Widespread in Ireland, rare on Isle of Wight and absent from Isle of Man.
-More widely, found east through Russia to China and south into north Africa and India.
+Widespread in Ireland, rare on Isle of Wight, and absent from Isle of Man.
+More widely, found east through Russia into China, and south into north Africa and India.

-Habitat: Typically a freshwater species, inhabiting rivers, canals, marshes and larger still water bodies (i.e. lakes, ponds and gravel pits) with sufficient cover.
-May hunt or travel through ditches with only few cm of water.
-Also hunts in urban areas with garden ponds and on fishery sites.
-Occasionally found in seawater, particularly along rocky coastlines off Shetland and west coast of Scotland.
-Salt impairs guard hair waterproofing, so source of freshwater essential even for coastal otters to ensure coat maintenance.
+Habitat: Typically a freshwater species inhabiting rivers, canals, marshes, and larger still water bodies (i.e., lakes, ponds and gravel pits) with sufficient cover.
+They may hunt or travel through ditches with only few centimetres of water.
+They will also hunt in urban areas with garden ponds, and on fishery sites.
+Occasionally found in seawater, particularly along rocky coastlines off Shetland and west coast of Scotland, although salt impairs their guard hair waterproofing and a source of freshwater is essential to ensure coat maintenance.

-Longevity: Typically live 3-5 yrs.
-Oldest wild specimen estimated at 16 yrs.
-In captivity, female at Zürich Zoo lived to 18 yrs 2 mo.
-Captive otters show signs of senility ~10 yrs.
+Longevity: Otters typically live 3-5 yrs, with the oldest wild specimen estimated at 16 yrs.
+In captivity, a female at Zürich Zoo lived to 18 yrs 2 months.
+Captive otters appear to show signs of senility at around 10 yrs old.

-Sexing: With experience, sometimes possible at distance on mature specimens (e.g. females have smaller, thinner skull with less prominent forehead cf. males) but unreliable for animals <3yrs old.
-Most reliable way is via distance between anus and penis/vulva (much larger in males).
-Male is referred to as a dog, female as a bitch; young are cubs.
+Sexing: With experience it is sometimes possible to sex mature specimens at distance (e.g., females have a smaller, thinner skull with less prominent forehead cf. males), but this is unreliable for animals less than 3 yrs old.
+The most reliable way is using the distance between the anus and penis/vulva, which is much larger in males.
+Males are referred to as dogs, females as bitches, and young are cubs.

-Activity: Primarily nocturnal, although some local (e.g. urban and particularly coastal) populations are commonly active during daytime.
+Activity: Primarily nocturnal, although some local (e.g., urban and particularly coastal) populations are commonly active during the daytime.
 Perfectly adapted to water, swimming proficiently.
-Swims low in water with V-shaped bow wave and leaves bubble trail while submerged.
-Can sustain swimming speed of ~2kmph (1.2 mph) for up to 8 hrs and dive for up to 45 seconds.
-Will travel across land, particularly when moving between ponds and dispersing, with distinct humpback gait.
-May sleep above ground in specially constructed “couches” or use holts throughout home range as “rest over” sights while travelling.
+Swims low in water with v-shaped bow wave, leaving a bubble trail while submerged.
+Otters can sustain swimming speeds of around 2 kmph (1.2 mph) for up to 8 hrs and dive for up to 45 seconds (possibly longer).
+Otters will travel across land, particularly when moving between ponds and dispersing, moving with a distinct humpback gait. they may sleep above ground in specially constructed "couches", or use dens constructed throughout their home range as "rest over" sites while travelling.

-Territory/Home Range: Varies considerably with habitat from ~1 sq-km (250 acres) in productive marshland to 70km (43.5 mi.) of sparse riverbank in Shetland.
-Males range further vs. females; ~39km (24 mi.) vs. ~20km (12.4 mi.) riverbank.
+Territory/Home Range: Varies considerably with habitat from ca. 1 sq-km (250 acres) in productive marshland to 70 sq-km (43.5 mi.) of sparse riverbank in Shetland.
+Males range further than females; e.g., an average of ca. 39 km (24 mi.) vs. 20 km (12.4 mi.) of riverbank, respectively, in one study.
 Ranges of both sexes overlap.
-Journeys of 13km (8.1 mi.) between watersheds recorded.
-Radio-tracking suggests males more likely to cover full extent of territory while females concentrate time in most productive/secure area(s).
-Mark ranges with droppings (spraint), frequency varying with habitat quality, season and, particularly, fish abundance.
+Journeys of 13 km (8.1 mi.) between watersheds have been recorded and radio-tracking suggests males are more likely to cover full extent of their territory, while females concentrate time in the most productive/secure area(s).
+Ranges are marked with droppings (called spraint), the frequency varying with the habitat quality, season, and (particularly) fish abundance.

-Create den site called a “holt”; commonly a cavity in riverbank, among tree roots or in rocky crevice/cleft.
-Typically use natural cavities, but may dig extensive tunnel network (e.g. in peat).
+An otter will create a den site called a holt, which is usually a cavity in riverbank, among tree roots, or in rocky crevice/cleft.
+Natural cavities appear selected where available, but animals may dig an extensive tunnel network (e.g., in peat).
 In urban areas, drain pipes and culverts may be used.
-Entrance to holt may be underwater; chambers often lined with leaves.
-Females more easily disturbed (use more secure den sites) cf. males.
-May create “slide” outside holt entrance where vegetation worn away allowing easy/rapid access to water.
+Entrance to the holt may be underwater and chambers are often lined with leaves.
+Females appear more easily disturbed than males and may thus use more secure den sites.
+May create a "slide" outside the holt entrance, where vegetation worn away allowing easy/rapid access to the water.

-Diet & Feeding: Carnivorous; primarily taking fish, which can account for 70-95% of diet—most are relatively small, bottom-living species such as eels, perch and salmonoids.
-Carp may be locally important, which puts them in conflict with fisheries.
-Crayfish and amphibians taken according to season and local abundance while small waterbirds and smaller mammals (e.g. water voles and rabbits) may also be predated, particularly in winter.
-Annecdotal reports of otters exiting rabbit warrens, and one report from South Uist of female otter with dependent cubs drowning a rabbit in a pool.
-Coastal otters take wider variety of prey including eelpout, rockling, butterfish, pollack, crabs and octopus.
+Diet & Feeding: Otters are carnivorous, primarily piscivorous.
+Indeed, fish can account for 70-95% of diet, mostly relatively small, bottom-living species such as eels, perch, and salmonids.
+Carp may be locally important, which can put them in conflict with fisheries and amateur fish keepers alike.
+Crayfish and amphibians taken according to season and local abundance, while small water birds (e.g., up to about the size of a mallard) and mammals (e.g., water voles and rabbits) may also be predated, particularly in winter.
+There are several anecdotal reports of otters exiting rabbit warrens, the implication being they were hunting there, but only one report of direct predation – on 1st March 2023, Alan Kennedy photographed a female otter with three dependent cubs on South Uist, Scotland, catching and dragging a rabbit (Oryctolagus cuniculus) into a pool where it drowned it.
+Coastal otters take a wider variety of prey, including eelpout, rockling, butterfish, pollack, crabs, and octopus.
 May blow bubbles while hunting underwater to collect scent.
-Diet overlaps with American mink (Neovison vison) by ~70%.
-Males require ~12% body weight per day in winter.
+Diet overlaps with American mink (Neovison vison) by ca. 70%.
+Males require ca. 12% body weight per day of food during winter.

-Reproduction: Aseasonal breeders; cubs reported in every month in most habitats with no clear peak.
-Strong tendency for May-August births in NW Scotland, Shetland and Netherlands.
-Courtship involves chasing and play over ~1 wk, with copulation taking place in water.
-Typically 2-3 cubs, ~13cm (5 in.) long, born following ~62 day gestation.
-Cubs blind and furred at birth; eyes open ~30 days and first “enforced” swim ~12 wks, joining mother on fishing trips ~4 mo.
-Weaned ~14 wks and independent ~10 mo.
-Males mature at ~7.5kg (16.5 lbs.) (~14 mo.); females earlier at ~4.6kg (10 lbs.) (~10 mo.), although reports of pregnancies as young as 8 mo and females capable of producing litter per year.
-Parental care by female only.
+Reproduction: Aseasonal breeders, with cubs reported in every month and no clear peak in births in most habitat, although there appears to be a strong tendency for May-August births in NW Scotland, Shetland, and the Netherlands.
+Courtship involves the pair chasing and playing for about a week, with copulation taking place in water.
+Typically 2-3 cubs are born, each about 13 cm (5 in.) long, following a gestation of ca. 62 days.
+Cubs are blind and furred at birth; eyes open around 30 days old and their first "enforced" swim is about 12 wks old, joining their mother on fishing trips by 4 months old.
+Cubs are weaned around 14 wks and independent at about 10 months old.
+Males mature at ca. 7.5 kg (16.5 lbs.) at 14 months old, and females slightly earlier at ca. 4.6 kg (10 lbs.) at about 10 months, although some reports pregnant animals as young as 8 months.
+Females produce a single litter per year and parental care is provided entirely by the female.

-Threats: Protected in England, Wales and Scotland under s5 and s6 of Wildlife and Countryside Act (illegal to kill, trap, sell or disturb breeding holts).
-Legal protection across Europe under Bern Convention and a species requiring special protection according to EU Habitats Directive.
-Invariably highest mortality from traffic (one study found 60% of violent deaths in UK were road casualties).
-May drown in lobster pots or killed by fishery owners.
-Population has rebounded concomitant with water quality improvements and pesticide bans in 1970s.
-Remain vulnerable to habitat loss and highly susceptible to heavy metal and pesticide poisoning, particularly organochlorine and PCBs—these endocrine disruptors appear to cause reproductive deformities in males.
+Threats: Protected in England, Wales, and Scotland under schedules 5 and 6 of the Wildlife and Countryside Act, making it illegal to kill, trap, or sell otters, or disturb their breeding holts.
+Legal protection extends across Europe under the Bern Convention, and the EU Habitats Directive list European otters as a species requiring special protection.
+Invariably, the highest mortality is from traffic, and one study found 60% of violent otter deaths in UK were road casualties.
+Otters may also drown in lobster pots, or get illegally killed by fishery owners, but there are no statistics.
+The population in Britain rebounded in response to water quality improvements and pesticide bans in 1970s, although more recent declines in the quality of our freshwater sources owing to increased pollution may have impacted this.
+Otters remain vulnerable to habitat loss and are highly susceptible to heavy metal and pesticide poisoning, particularly organochlorine and PCBs – these endocrine disruptors appear to cause reproductive deformities in males.

 Bibliography